konni332/rustyforge/README.md

 ## Contact / Contributing

-Feel free to open issues or pull requests for questions, ideas, or contributions.
+Open issues or pull requests for questions, ideas, or contributions

 ---